President Nano Akufu Addo takes the oath of office. Those kente cloth tribal "robes" are heavy and the judges were wearing wigs. It was hot outside!!

 We attended Dodowa District Council Meeting.
 President Heid wanted us to read and discuss the mission guidebook together.

 These elders were being interviewed by the President and attending the temple.
 Henry, not in the white shirt, is a Returned Missionary and computer technology specialist.
 President has received notice that missionaries need to be interviewed by him every six weeks.
-With 180 missionaries, that will require some tightrope scheduling!
+With 180 missionaries, that will require some creative scheduling!

 Harmattan is still with us.
 Notice the dust!!